neilime/ubuntu-config/README.md

 ### Test Workflows

-- `__tests-docker.yml` - Tests the setup in Docker containers using the test service
 - `__tests-vm.yml` - Tests the setup in Lima virtual machines (matching local development)
 - `__shared-ci.yml` - Shared CI workflow that builds test images and orchestrates tests
 - `main-ci.yml` - Main CI workflow that triggers all tests